nb-twy/ParkDirectories/README.md

 When `uninstall.sh` runs successfully, it will tell you that you can either restart your terminal or run `unset -f {command_name}` to remove the command from your environment.
 This is not entirely necessary, but it is the last bit of housekeeping necessary.

 If `pd.log` is missing, the script will ask if it should attempt to uninstall using the default configuration.
 If you say, "yes", it will attempt to uninstall Park Directories as if it had been installed with the default configuration.
 If you say, "no", it will exit, and you will have to try and clean it up on your own.
 All hope is not lost, though.
 Run `pd -h` (or use the custom command you chose).
 At the end of the help text, it tells you where the data file is located.
 That's where the executable is, too.
 Go delete them and the directory they are in, if it was a custom directory and is empty.
-The bootstrap code is in either `$HOME/.bash_profile` or `$HOME/.bashrc`, most likely at the end.
+The bootstrap code is most likey in `$HOME/.bashrc`, most likely at the end.
 It's easy to find because the section begins with `## Parked Directories ##`, ends with `## End ##`, and is only 7 lines long.
 If `pd.log` exists but is corrupt, delete it.

 ## To Do
 - [x] We want Park Directories to load with every terminal instance.
 Need to add the correct options and even defaults to make sure that it is being loaded properly.